Besides learning how to budget, I often get asked, whether to pay off debt first or save for a house.

 Stop creating debt and get rid of what you already have.
 It’s as simple as that.

-The snowball method of paying off debt is one the most popular ways to strike-off debt.
+The debt snowball method of paying off debt is one the most popular ways to strike-off debt.

-Pay off the smallest debts first and pay the minimum balance on the larger debts.
+Pay off the smallest debts first and pay the minimum balance on the more significant debts.

-You’ll have to write out all of your debts and interest rates to know how to stack them.
+You’ll have to write out your debts and interest rates to know how to stack them.

 It’s not extra cash in your pocket when you pay one credit card when you’ve maxed out 4.